Wooloowin - Lutwyche

 Educational achievement in Wooloowin - Lutwyche places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Wooloowin - Lutwyche is higher than state and national averages.
-48.1% of residents aged 15 and over have university qualifications, compared to 25.7% in Queensland and 30.4% nationally.
-Bachelor degrees are most common at 32.3%, followed by postgraduate qualifications (11.1%) and graduate diplomas (4.7%).
-Vocational credentials are also prevalent, with 25.0% of residents aged 15 and over holding them - advanced diplomas account for 10.9% and certificates for 14.1%.
+Educational attainment in Wooloowin - Lutwyche is notably higher than regional averages.
+48.1% of residents aged 15 and above hold university qualifications, compared to 25.7% in Queensland and 30.4% nationally.
+University graduates make up the largest group at 32.3%, followed by those with postgraduate qualifications (11.1%) and graduate diplomas (4.7%).
+Vocational credentials are also prevalent, with 25.0% of residents aged 15 and above holding such qualifications - advanced diplomas account for 10.9% and certificates for 14.1%.

 Frequently Asked Questions - Education